aktadev/akta-site/README.md

-# Akta Website
+# AKTA Website

-This is the official website for the Akta project, a secure trust framework for AI agents.
+This is the official website for the AKTA project, a secure trust framework for AI agents.

 ## About

-The Akta website is a static site built with HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.
-It provides information about the Akta project, its core concepts, use cases, and how to get involved.
+The AKTA website is a static site built with HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.
+It provides information about the AKTA project, its core concepts, use cases, and how to get involved.

 ## Features